guoxiliu/TopoCluster/README.md

 Click on the "Configure" button to proceed.
 Then, click on the "Generate" button.
 Once the generation is completed, close the configuration window.

-As introduced in the paper, TopoCluster provides two instances.
-Explicit TopoCluster prioritizes time efficiency and provides only a modest savings in memory usage, while Implicit TopoCluster drastically reduces memory consumption up to an order of magnitude with the cost of time efficiency.
+As discussed in the paper, TopoCluster provides two instances.
+Explicit TopoCluster prioritizes time efficiency and provides only a modest savings in memory usage, while Implicit TopoCluster drastically reduces memory consumption up to an order of magnitude at the cost of time efficiency.

 Note: You can choose to build Explicit TopoCluster by setting `ENABLE_IMPLICIT_TOPOCLUSTER` to `OFF` (default) and to build Implicit TopoCluster by setting `ENABLE_IMPLICIT_TOPOCLUSTER` to `ON`.
 The parallel version can be built by selecting `TTK_ENABLE_OPENMP` checkbox.